 Sample plots are randomly distributed across the seven-county Chicago region, on both public and private property, in a wide variety of places, including residential, commercial, rural, and natural areas.
 Each sample plot is a circle approximately 75 feet in diameter.
 Since the circle may overlap streets or property lines, multiple residences may be asked to allow census crews access so they can survey a single plot.

 Was a similar census ever conducted prior to 2020?

 Yes.
 A tree census of the Chicago region was first conducted in 2010.
 If you occupied your property then, you may remember seeing a crew working on that study.
 Returning to the same plots for this new study allows the project team to see the change in trees over 10 years.
-You can learn more about results from the 2010 tree census here. [link to our 2010 results page] In 2020, a small number of new plots were added to the City of Chicago and Cook County census areas.
+Visit 2010 tree census to see the results.
+In 2020, a small number of new plots were added to the City of Chicago and Cook County census areas.

 What do I need to do?

 If you are willing to help with this project by allowing access to the outdoor areas of your property, you do not need to take any action.
 However, if you are not willing or have questions you want answered before you commit, please leave a message at 630-559-2037 or email firstname.lastname@example.org.
 A tree census specialist will follow up within 24 hours to respond to your concerns and provide you with an opportunity to ask further questions.

 The study will be conducted between May and October 2020.
 If your property is included in the study, you will receive a notification postcard in April and a second reminder postcard a few weeks before the crews begin work in your area.
 Crews will proceed county by county through the region.